geekzter/azure-vdc/README.md

 - Release Pipelines not yet available in YAML

 ## Extensibility
-- Add any resources created in embedded ARM templates to the Terraform arm_resource_ids output list.
+- Add any resources created in embedded ARM templates to the Terraform `arm_resource_ids` output list.
 This will let `tf_deploy.ps1` know to clean up these resources during a `destroy` operation, as Terraform doesn't know about them.
-- Terraform output is exported as ad-hoc Azure Pipeline variables by `tf_deploy.ps1`
+- Terraform output is exported as ad-hoc Azure Pipeline variables by `tf_deploy.ps1`, so they can be used un subsequent tasks

 ## Disclaimer
-This project is provided as-is, and is not intended as blueprint on howa VDC should be deployed, or Azure components and Terraform should be used.
+This project is provided as-is, and is not intended as a blueprint on how a VDC should be deployed, or Azure components and Terraform should be used.
 It is merely an example on how you can use the technology.
-The project creates a number of Azure resources, you are responsible for monitoring cost.
+The project creates a number of Azure resources, you are responsible for monitoring and managing cost.